Lokimux/Lokimux/README.md

-- 👋 Hi, I’m @Lokesh
+-👋 Hi, I’m Lokesh.👀
-- 👀 I’m interested in programming ...
+-I’m interested in programming.
-- 🌱 I’m currently learning python and mongodb...
+-🌱 I’m currently learning Python and MongoDB.
-- 💞️ I’m looking to collaborate on friends...
+-💞️ I’m looking to collaborate and make friends.
-- 📫 How to reach me lokesh2004ecs@gmail.com...
+-📫 You can reach me at lokesh2004ecs@gmail.com.
-- 😄 Pronouns: LOKESH...
+-😄 Pronouns: he/him.
-- ⚡ Fun fact: programming is like moon...
+-⚡ Fun fact: Programming is like the moon – full of phases and fascinating discoveries!

 <hr>